erlendr/condep.github.io/_docs/5-0/environment.md

 {% endhighlight %}

 `condep.exe` takes several mandatory parameters, one which is the environment name.
 Note that you only use the name, excluding .env.json.
+See [condep.exe](../condep-exe/).

 ## Tiers